IRON LANTERN

 Stewart Rhodes

-A "brainy black pilot who seems to be angling to step into Hal's shoes someday", Stewart Rhodes is employed as an engineer at Stark Aircraft.
+A "brainy black pilot who seems to be angling to step into Hal's shoes someday," Stewart Rhodes is employed as an engineer at Stark Aircraft.
 Along with mechanic Happy Kalmaku, Stewart knows that his boss, industrialist Hal Stark, moonlights as the heroic Iron Lantern -- and does his best to compensate during Stark's extended leaves of absence.
+During one check on the Power Battery generator beneath Stark Aircraft, both Happy and Stewart Rhodes were attacked by Kyle O'Brien, who sought to steal the Power Battery.

 Stewart Rhodes is an amalgam of Jim Rhodes (War Machine) of the Marvel Universe and John Stewart (Green Lantern) of the DC Universe.

-Sunset Vane (not pictured) is Hal Stark's girlfriend from the year 5700 when he adopted the Arno Manning identity.
-Sunset may literally want to love the unsuspecting Hal to death.
+Sunset Vane was Hal Stark's girlfriend during the period in which Stark was on Earth-97692 in the year 5700 A.D., where he adopted the Arno Manning identity.
+Sunset may have literally wanted to love the unsuspecting Hal to death.

 Sunset Vane is an amalgam of Sunset Bain of the Marvel Universe and Iona Vane of the DC Universe.